loading

 What Causes Nerve Pain Like Diabetic Neuropathy?

-When patients visit our neuropathy clinic in Fort Worth, TX, for the first time, they often arrive curious and ready to ask questions.
+When patients visit our neuropathy clinic Near Me Fort Worth, TX, for the first time, they often arrive curious and ready to ask questions.
 Of course, that's completely understandable - understanding neuropathy and what causes it can be a lot to digest.
 At Get It Back Health & Wellness, one of the most common questions we receive pertains to the factors leading to neuropathy.

 If you're reading this, it's likely that you have similar concerns.
 Although we can't identify the exact cause of your condition without the right testing and evaluations, here are some of the most prevalent factors that can lead to neuropathy.